 - A reliable and effective volunteer who is dedicated to helping others

-To nominate a UMGC student or graduate for this award, please e-mail UMGC Student Success with the following information:
+To nominate a UMGC student or graduate for this award, please e-mail UMGC Student Affairs with the following information:

 - Nominee's name

 - Website or contact information for the organizations, events, and/or programs for which the nominee volunteers

 You can e-mail UMGC Student Affairs if you have any questions.
 Self-nominations are welcome.

 A new winner will be selected the first week of each month.

 UMGC commends students and alumni for all of their volunteer work.
 We encourage you to nominate a student or alumnus who is an active volunteer, including yourself!